TACOS: Task Agnostic COordinator of a multi-drone System: TACOS

 \subsection{Supervisor}

 The Supervisor \ac{llm} is responsible for transforming the Coordinator’s high-level task plan into a temporal sequence of executable actions.
-It takes as input the reasoning and task plan produced by the Coordinator, the current swarm state \(\mathcal{S}\), the world state \(\mathcal{W}_{\text{state}}\).
+It takes as input the reasoning and task plan produced by the Coordinator, the current swarm state \(\mathcal{S}_s\), the world state \(\mathcal{S}_{\mathcal{W}}\).
 The set of available low-level actions \(\mathcal{A}\) is encoded directly into the model’s configuration prompt.

-Unlike the Coordinator, which reasons abstractly about intent, the Supervisor operates in a closed-loop execution cycle.
-Every tens of seconds, it receives updated telemetry from the swarm and the environment and re-evaluates which actions should be issued next.
+Unlike the Coordinator, which reasons abstractly about intent, the Supervisor operates in a closed-loop execution.
+Ats each cycle (on the timescale of tens of seconds) it receives updated telemetry from the swarm and the environment and re-evaluates which actions should be issued next.
 This feedback loop allows the Supervisor to perform temporal sequencing of API calls, respecting dependencies implied by the Coordinator’s plan, and to assign actions to each \ac{uav}.

+The Supervisor produces a structured output specifying, for each drone, the current task under execution and the action to be issued.
+An example of this output is shown in Figure~\ref{fig:sim_6_prompt1}, which illustrates how the Supervisor monitors execution progress and manages action dispatch across the swarm.

+To support the coordination between the Supervisor and the Coordinator, TACOS maintains a list of remaining subtasks, denoted by \(\hat{\mathcal{P}}\).
+This structure captures the portion of the task plan that has not yet been executed and is provided to the Coordinator during replanning events, either triggered automatically by TACOS\footnote{Currently, TACOS triggers a Coordinator replan whenever a drone fails or new drones become available.} or requested manually by the user.